 Without going into the arguments over what kind of back-up gun should be carried, officers should really assess their readiness level if they are going into the field with only one firearm.
 They should probably be assessing their mindset as well.

 Now I carry a Glock 27 every day on duty.
 I have a ballistic vest holster and a Scherer magazine extender to help with a more secure grip and give me one more round in the magazine.
-Our policy only allows us to carry back-up handguns above the waist (dumb, I know), so I’m limited on how and what I can carry.
-The extended magazine makes the 27 a little more bulky, but it actually makes retrieving the 27 a lot easier through the zippered front of my duty shirt.
+Our policy only allows us to carry back-up handguns above the waist, so I’m limited on how and what I can carry.
+The extended magazine makes the 27 a little bulkier, but it actually makes retrieving the 27 a lot easier through the zippered front of my duty shirt.

-In some situations officers are aware of the potential for a lethal force encounter, yet I’ve often seen them fail to resort to their best friend they could have at that time – the long gun.
-Whether its a robbery call, a shots fired call, or a building search on an alarm call, officers should grab their long gun as their primary firearm.
-I’ve written before on the accessories necessary to properly equip patrol rifles or shotguns (such as a sling, and mounted light), but even without these items and officer can bring a lot more firepower to bear by having the shotgun or rifle with them.
+In some situations, officers are aware of the potential for a lethal force encounter, yet I’ve often seen them fail to resort to their best friend they could have at that time – the long gun.
+Whether it’s a robbery call, shots fired call, or a building search on an alarm call, officers should grab their long gun as their primary firearm.
+I’ve written before on the accessories necessary to properly equip patrol rifles or shotguns (such as a sling, and mounted light), but even without these items, an officer can bring a lot more firepower to bear by having the shotgun or rifle with them.
 Transition drills can be honed for long guns with or without a sling.

 This might seem unnecessary, but I add it to make a good point.
 I have not seen one major police department that does not have their officers carrying extra magazines of ammunition.
 The most common is the double magazine pouch on the duty belt.
 That means officers are carrying three magazines into the field (one in the pistol and two back-ups).
 Again, we see the concept that “2 (or more) is 1 and 1 is none”.
 It is definitely better to have than to have not.